When to Think about Counselling

 As an independent, professional and non-judgemental counsellor, you can talk with me confidentially.
 Together we will work to improve your situation.
 I will not tell you what to do but help and support you in understanding the way you feel, think and behave.
 We will explore why the problem started and discover ways in which you can help yourself.

-If you find it difficult to talk, that’s okay.
-There are other creative ways that we can use to work together to help you make sense of what’s going on for you.
 Through your growing understanding of yourself we can find different ways of communicating, managing and overcoming what you may be going through.
 This can really help you to feel more settled and content through your teenage years.

 We all know that parenting teenagers can be a roller coaster.
 If you’re wondering how to support your child, The Teen Tips Online Parenting Teens Course may help.